clemsos/writings/_quora/2014-07-21-Given-the-same-exact-text-in-English-and-Chinese-which-would-take-less-time-to-read.md

 language: en
 title: |
     Given the same exact text in English and
-    Chinese, which would take less time to read? - Quora
+    Chinese, which would take less time to read?
 ---

 It depends on the reader, not the text.\